EtorArza/GECCO2020/README.md

-Instructions to replicate the experimentation (using GCC in ubuntu 18.04):
+Instructions to replicate the experimentation of the GECCO2020 paper(using GCC in ubuntu 18.04):

+## For an up to date version of the methodology introduced in this paper, check out https://github.com/EtorArza/
+The licence is also available in the other repo.
+Please use this repo only to reproduce the results, if you want to use my work please use the up to date code on the other repo.

 ## Experiment on the behaviour of the controllers